Which JACS Path Should I Use?

 - Prototype with quickstart and simple sign/verify calls.

-- Add trust policy only when other agents or organizations enter the picture.
+- Add trust policy when other agents, services, or organizations enter the workflow.

-- Add agreements, DNS, or attestations only if your deployment actually needs them.
+- Add agreements, DNS, or attestations only when the deployment needs them.